bsdpunk/linosh/README.md

 linosh is trying to be an api complete shell for linode.
 Anything you can do with the api you will be able to do with linosh. linosh provides a tab completion enviroment and easy to follow instructions for launching api calls, as well as a connection agent to linode.
 You can script with linosh, using the command you would use in linosh.

+The purpose is to more easily create scripts for things such as autoscaling and the like.

 So:

 ```